xpack/hello-world-template-xpack/README-MAINTAINER.md

 - `npm outdated`
 - edit `package.json` and `npm install`
 - repeat until everything is up to date
-- for cp-file, stick to v9.1.0 as the latest before updating to import

 ### Check Git